ludlovian/plock/README.md

 ```
 import plock from 'plock'
-const l = plock()
+const l = plock(width = 1)
 ```

-Creates a promise-based lock
+Creates a promise-based lock, with the requested width.
+The `width` is the maximum number of concurrent locks that can be taken before a requestor has to wait.

 ### lock

 `await l.lock()`

 Returns a promise which resolves when the lock has been granted to you.

-You **must** release the lock when finished.
+The lock will stay with you until you `release` it.

 ### release

 `l.release()`

-Releases the lock, which can be taken by the next one waiting, if there is one.
+Releases the lock, allowing the next waiting process to take it, if there is one.

-### locked
+### locks

-`if (l.locked) { ... }`

-Returns whether the lock is currently locked.
+Returns the number of locks currently held

+### waiting

+Returns the number of acquirers waiting for locks